-All the Europeans, and we the readers, think this is odd and confusing.
-Marlow, however, who has developed something of an obsession with this guy he's never met, thinks it is admirable.
+Everyone thinks this is odd—everyone, that is, except Marlow.
+Marlow has developed something of an obsession with this guy he's never met and thinks it's admirable.

-Marlow is so scared by "this" that he jumps out of his hiding place, which in turn scares the living bejeebus out of manager and uncle.
+Marlow is so scared by "this" that he jumps out of his hiding place, which scares the living bezonkers out of manager and uncle.
 To cover up their screams of fright, they pretend to ignore him and go back up to the station.

-It takes two months of going upriver through the scary forest to reach Kurtz's station.
+After two months of traveling upriver, they reach Kurtz's station.
 The trip is seriously scary.
-So much so that Marlow describes it as traveling back to the beginning of time, before the dawn of mankind.
-There are huge forests, aggressive animals, and an unnerving stillness in the air.
-Marlow feels tiny next to this immense wilderness.
-So small that he compares his steamboat to a beetle.
+So much so that Marlow describes it as traveling back to the beginning of time, before the dawn of mankind: huge forests, aggressive animals, an unnerving stillness, etc. etc.

-By now, Marlow really has become obsessed with Kurtz.
-He considers his journey into the interior purely a trip to visit Kurtz.
+By now, the obsession has reached stalker-level.
+Marlow's journey to visit the interior is now a trip to visit Kurtz.

 The journey becomes so trippy that Marlow feels as if he's in a dream.
 Again.
 He's cut off from all understanding of the world around him and feels like he has no memories.

-They find an abandoned hut with a book inside.
-It’s entitled "An Inquiry into some Points of Seamanship" and is full of sailor shop-talk.
-Even though Marlow doesn’t understand it, it comforts him.
-It gives him a touchstone to reality.
+They find an abandoned hut with a book inside: "An Inquiry into some Points of Seamanship," full of sailor shop-talk.
+Marlow finds this a comforting touch of reality.

-Naturally, trouble ensues.
-They hear a very loud and sad-sounding shouting somewhere in the mist.
-They’re freaked out.
+Naturally, trouble ensues: there's loud and sad-sounding shouting somewhere in the mist.